 The collection continues to be developed in both print and electronic format and includes monographs, handbooks, grey literature, statistical publications, pamphlets and much more.

-Finally, please note that this is one of four guides dedicated to different aspects of education.
-To find out more, you can also consult the following:
+This is one of four guides dedicated to different aspects of education.
+To find out more, you can consult the following:

 A large part of our print resources are kept on open shelves in the library and spread over three floors.
 These are arranged in different collections, with some bigger ones such as the Main Collection, as well as some smaller ones.
 We also hold plenty of material in our on-site and off-site stores, which can be requested in advance.